wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-4.&emsp;Right-mindedness is not to be confused with the knowing mind, because it [right-mindedness] is applicable only to right perception.
+4. Right-mindedness is not to be confused with the knowing mind, because it [right-mindedness] is applicable only to right perception.
 <sup>2</sup>You can be right-minded or wrong-minded, and even this [being right- or wrong-minded] is subject to degrees, clearly demonstrating that knowledge is not involved.
 <sup>3</sup>The term “right-mindedness” is properly used as the correction for “wrong-mindedness”, and applies to the state of mind that induces accurate perception.
 <sup>4</sup>It [right-mindedness] is miracle-minded because it [right-mindedness] heals misperception, and this [healing misperception] is indeed a miracle in view of how you perceive yourself.

 #### substituted

-4.&emsp;Right-mindedness is not to be confused with the knowing mind, because right-mindedness is applicable only to right perception.
+4. Right-mindedness is not to be confused with the knowing mind, because right-mindedness is applicable only to right perception.
 <sup>2</sup>You can be right-minded or wrong-minded, and even being right- or wrong-minded is subject to degrees, clearly demonstrating that knowledge is not involved.
 <sup>3</sup>The term “right-mindedness” is properly used as the correction for “wrong-mindedness”, and applies to the state of mind that induces accurate perception.
 <sup>4</sup>Right-mindedness is miracle-minded because right-mindedness heals misperception, and healing misperception is indeed a miracle in view of how you perceive yourself.